demzyAkpan/python_projects/README.md

-#PYTHON JOURNEY
+#PYTHON JOURNEY:

-This is to document my python progress
+This is to document my python progress, also for potential employers.